 - Find out what you need to learn to achieve the goal - and split the goal into sub-goals.
 Even the greatest journey starts with a single step.

-- Talk to people you are comfortable with and who can support you and/or those whose characteristics and qualities inspire you.
-This will make it easier for you to reach your goal.
-Make it a habit to look for new inspiration in books, lectures, art etc. Get involved.
+- Talk to people you resonate with and who can support you, making it easier for you to reach your goal – and to those whose qualities and capabilities inspire you.
+Make it a habit to seek out new inspiration through books, talks, and similar sources.
+Get involved.

-- Find out how best to calm your reptilian brain if you're losing control and direction: You can use the body to calm the brain's alarm system by exercising, as it creates endorphins in the brain and makes it easier for us to learn something new.
-Active learning and movement are some of the cornerstones of self-motivation, which will also help you to better cope with your challenges.
+- Work out how best to calm your mind when you feel you are losing control and direction.
+You can use your body to settle the brain’s alarm system through physical activity, as exercise releases endorphins in the brain and makes it easier for us to learn new things.
+Active learning and movement are some of the cornerstones of self-motivation and will also help you handle your challenges more effectively.

-- Be aware of how the thinking brain and the reptilian brain work, and what situations can get in the way of achieving the goal, so you can prepare before they occur.
-Take a deep breath right before!
-Those few seconds help you stay focused.
+- Be aware of when you are operating on autopilot and when it is necessary to consciously take manual control – and of the situations that may get in the way of reaching your goal, so you can prepare for them before they arise.
+Take a deep breath just beforehand.
+Those few seconds help you regain control and stay focused.
+(Breathing training is a practice in its own right.)

-- Find your own way to keep track of your goals and sub-goals on an ongoing basis: What will it mean for you to reach your goal?
-Write down the good ideas that pop into your head along the way.
-Write down 3 good things, big or small, that have been successful - every day.
-A rule of thumb is that it often takes 8-12 weeks of daily practice to stabilise a new direction in life.
-It is a process…give yourself time.
+- Find your own way of keeping track of your goals and sub-goals on an ongoing basis.
+What would it mean to you to reach your goal?
+Write down the good ideas you come up with along the way.
+Clarify your ceiling and floor goals – in other words, what does a really good day look like (your best performance), and what does a pressured day look like (your minimum performance)?
+It is important to define your expectations of yourself, both big and small, so that you can succeed every day.
+A rule of thumb is that it often takes 8–12 weeks of daily practice to stabilise a new direction in life.
+This is therefore a process – align your expectations with yourself and give yourself the time.

 - Reward yourself along the way: The best reward is when a milestone is met.
 Give yourself a high-five.
 Do it even if the goal is not completely reached, because praise creates an open and learning state in the brain, which again encourages to keep trying.
 Even if the road to get there may seem difficult.